Mar 04 2008

 Now, the real work began!
 A project of this magnitude requires participation from the entire community.
 The Strand Theatre project was set up to allow all who wish to participate to opportunity to do so.
 Our mantra was if you see the doors open or the lights on, come on in to see what’s going on.
 This project is truly one of inclusion.

 The renovation started April 7, 2007.
 The theatre was completed and reopened as a Performing Arts Center on January 17, 2008.
 The renovation was made possible by the efforts of hundreds of volunteers of all ages and economic backgrounds.
 The theatre is now open an fufilling it’s mission to be a venue for the performing arts in Shelbyville and Shelby County.
-As of December 2012 more than 50,000 audience members have passed through the doors of the Strand for an event.
+As of 2017 for more than 1000 events we have had 100,000 patrons have passed through the doors of the Strand.

 For information about helping out, call 317-392-1713 or email email@example.com